artazar/artazar.online/content/blog/02-AzD-Pipelines-Validation.md

     ref: ${{ replace(variables['System.PullRequest.SourceBranch'], 'refs/heads/', '') }}
 ```

 So we utilize the power of Azure Pipelines expressions that can calculate the "ref" value right on the fly out of the PR source branch.
+At this point it is important to note: the demo apps are also located on the same repository, where YAML templates live, otherwise this trick won't work.
+But there's nothing wrong in keeping demo apps on the same repo, where we want to do the validation, so it makes perfect sense.

 (Cutting out 'refs/heads/' part is required, I know it looks a bit ugly, but couldn't solve this any other way.)